Best Places To Buy Bitcoin (BTC)

 Purchase Shares In A Bitcoin ETF

-Spot Bitcoin ETFs were approved on January 10th, opening up a new and convenient way for investors to gain crypto exposure.
-In short, ETFs allow you to gain exposure to an asset without directly owning it.
+Spot Bitcoin ETFs were approved in the U.S. on January 10th, 2024 opening up a new and convenient way for investors to gain crypto exposure.
+In short, ETFs allow you to gain exposure to an asset without directly owning it, and without needing an account with a crypto exchange.

 This can be beneficial for investors who want crypto exposure from the comfort of their brokerage account.
 It also can benefit those who don’t want to learn the process of buying crypto itself or getting started with a wallet.